browserengineering/book/book/layout.md

 ```

 So that's the basics of tree-based layout!
 In fact, as we'll see in
-the next two chapters, the layout tree plays a big role in many of the
+the next two chapters, this is just part of the layout tree's role in
-browser internals.
-But before we get to that, we need about making web
+the browser.
+But before we get to that, we need about making web pages
-pages even more visually compelling.
+even more visually compelling.

 Summary
 =======